dart-portals/binary/table_of_type_ids.md

 # Table of reserved type ids

+If you are creating a Dart package that needs to register custom type adapters and that's intended to be published on [pub.dev](https://pub.dev), don't hesitate to file a pull request adding type ids to this table.

 > Consider adding something like the following to your package to allow users to call `binary.initializeMyPackage()`:
 >
 > ```dart